ghc-proposals/ghc-proposals/proposals/0000-integer-openssl.rst

   performance.

 * Available: ``libcrypto`` is already installed on a lot of systems.
-Static linking it should be also possiblen and allowed, as with any BSD licensed library.
+Static linking it should also be possible and allowed, as with any BSD licensed library.

 Proposed Change Specification